ZuInnoTe/rust-rocket-svelte-example/README.md

 You will find further documentation (e.g. building, configuring etc.) in the corresponding subfolders.

+We also [explain how you can integrate it with an OIDC IdP by using Codeberg.org](./backend/docs/EXAMPLE-CODEBERG-OIDC.mds) as an identity provider.

 This example project is supposed to be easily reused, so you can build your own complex application.

 # License